warpdotdev/docs/features/themes/custom-themes.md

 Run this script to generate the thumbnails.

 ```
-# assuming you're adding the theme to `standard` directory:
+# assuming you're adding the theme to the `standard` directory:
 python3 ./scripts/gen_theme_previews.py standard
 ```

 {% hint style="info" %}
-Note: We cannot accept pull request that include custom background images because:
+Note: We cannot accept pull requests that include custom background images because:

 * Licensing restrictions
 * Trying to keep the binary size of the repo as small as possible (just the yaml files)